kirenz/ds-python/docs/data.md

 ## Data analysis and preprocessing

-The first task in any data science or ML project is to understand and clean the (training) data, which includes ([Google Developers, 2022](https://www.tensorflow.org/tfx/tutorials/tfx/penguin_tfdv)):
+The first task in any data science or ML project is to understand and preprocess the data([Google Developers, 2022](https://www.tensorflow.org/tfx/tutorials/tfx/penguin_tfdv)):

-1. Analyze the data: Understanding the data types, distributions, and other information (e.g., mean value, or number of uniques) about each feature
+1. Analyze the training data: Understanding the data types, distributions, and other information (e.g., mean value, or number of uniques) about each feature
-1. Define schema: Generating a preliminary schema that describes the data (float; integer, ...)
+2. Define schema: Generating a preliminary schema that describes the data (e.g., data types for feature values, whether a feature has to be present in all examples, allowed value ranges, and other properties)
-1. Anomaly detection: Identifying anomalies and missing values in the data with respect to given schema
+3. Anomaly detection: Identifying anomalies and missing values in the data with respect to given schema

 We analyze the training data to understand important predictor characteristics such as their individual distributions, the degree of missingness within each predictor, potentially unusual values within predictors, relationships between predictors, and the relationship between each predictor and the response and so on {cite:p}`Kuhn2019`.

-In particular, exploratory data analysis (EDA) is used to understand if there are any challenges associated with the data that can be discovered prior to modeling (like multicollinearity).
+In particular, **exploratory data analysis (EDA)** is used to understand if there are any challenges associated with the data that can be discovered prior to modeling (like multicollinearity).
 Furthermore, good visualisations will show you things that you did not expect, or raise new questions about the data {cite:p}`Wickham2016`: A good visualisation might also hint that you’re asking the wrong question, or you need to collect different data.

  ```{admonition} Exploratory data analysis